The APOA2 Gene, Saturated Fat and Weight Gain

 What Did the APOA2 Studies Find?

-The main study cited showed that the GG genotype for APOA2 has a BMI that is 6.8% higher than the normal and heterozygous genotype when consuming over 22 grams of saturated fat.
+The main study cited showed that the GG genotype for APOA2 has a BMI that is 6.8% higher than the wild-type and heterozygous genotype when consuming over 22 grams of saturated fat.

 There were two studies involved.
 The first involved a population of European and Hispanic of Caribbean origin.
 The second study involved a Mediterranean, Chinese and Asian Indian population.
 In the second study, they found a significant association of the GG males but was not detected in females.